Nandhu-A17/T-FLIPFLOP-POSEDGE/README.md

 **Procedure**

-/* write all the steps invloved */
+1.Type the program in Quartus software.

+2.Compile and run the program.

+3.Generate the RTL schematic and save the logic diagram.

+4.Create nodes for inputs and outputs to generate the timing diagram.

+5.For different input combinations generate the timing diagram.

 **PROGRAM**

-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
+Program for flipflops and verify its truth table in quartus using Verilog programming.

 Developed by:NANDEESWARI A